Reflexe/convert_table_to_json/Readme.md

 * *file*:   one or more file names to read from.
 The default is stdin.

 * *delim*:  One or more string delimiter of the table seperated by comma (,).
-Can be combined be ':' and a minimum delimiter count, and (optional) '-' and maximum delimiter count.
+Can be combined be ':' and a minimum delimiter repeat count, and (optional) '-' and maximum delimiter repeat count.
 The default minimum number is 1, the default maximum number is infinite.

 ## Examples